STEM

 Pathways Ophthalmology Day

-Aimed at increasing interest in ophthalmology, Pathways students are invited for a full day of learning about the eye.
-Students use software to “travel” into the eye, are trained on slit lamp machines, and try their hands at cow-eye dissection.
+Aimed at increasing interest in ophthalmology, Pathways high school students are annually invited for a full day of learning about the eye.
+Students use software to "travel" into the eye, are trained to use slit lamp machines, and try their hands at cow-eye dissection.
 This annual event is hosted by the Yale Department of Ophthalmology and Visual Science.

 Pathways Public Health Day